JortSiemes/JNM-Premaster/Vakken/Wetenschapsfilosofie/Tentamenstof.md

 ---
 ### 7. Postmodernisme en objectiviteit
 Postmodernism:
+- attack on foundations
+- attack on the idea that truth is one

 **Friedrich Nietzsche**:
 attack on foundations: (foundation justifies some claims, but doesn't need justification itself)